adprocas/ProjectEuler-C-/README.md

 If you like solving programming problems relating to maths, please go to https://projecteuler.net/ before looking at my solutions.

 I have decided to share these publically because the solutions are very easy to find anyway.
 These are all my solutions, with very little outside help.
+I have not copied or even looked at any other solutions, but there were a couple of problems that I did a bit of research into prior to solving them.

 Please read the readme file in each project folder under this repository.